 |Dr James Walsh||Research & Enterprise||Business Development|

-Our strategy for success is driven forward by investment in four key areas:
+Our strategy for success was driven forward by investment in four key areas:

 - C2D2 Administrator